How the engine works

 The exposure histogram is double-buffered in GPU memory.
 There is no readback to the CPU on the hot path.

-In manual mode these come from the sliders on the Overlay page.
-In Automatic Mode the controller looks at the live signal classification (work, gaming, video, idle), the per-pixel motion envelope, and the dynamism trace, and picks a configuration that the model says minimises risk subject to a perceptibility budget.
+In manual mode you set strength and shaping from the Overlay page.
+In Automatic Mode the controller reads the live signal classification (work, gaming, video, idle), the per-pixel motion envelope, and the dynamism trace, and picks a configuration that the model says minimises risk subject to a perceptibility budget.
 You can watch this happen in the Advanced > Live Classifier readout.

 4. Composite — DWM premultiplied alpha